South Carolina vs. South Florida Predictions & Picks - Women's NCAA Tournament Second Round

 South Florida Schedule Analysis

-- The Bulls captured their best win of the season on December 2, when they beat the Texas Longhorns, who rank No. 15 in the AP's Top 25, by a score of 70-65.
+- In their best win of the season, the Bulls took down the No. 15 Texas Longhorns, 70-65, on December 2.

-- The Bulls have tied for the 28th-most Quadrant 1 wins in the country (five).
+- The Bulls have five wins over Quadrant 1 opponents, tied for the 28th-most in the country.

 South Florida 2022-23 Best Wins